The claim for the first Dairy Queen in Minnesota is hotly contested between:

 A second Dairy Queen opened at 4407 Excelsior Blvd. (at Kipling), with a Grand Opening from April 29-30, 1960.
 In spring 1961 it was referred to as Bea’s Dairy Queen.
 That building burned down in 1999.

-There are now two Dairy Queens in St. Louis Park: one at 5001 Excelsior Blvd. and another at 1620 Park Place Blvd.
+For years there were two Dairy Queens in St. Louis Park: one at 5001 Excelsior Blvd. and another at 1620 Park Place Blvd.
+The DQ at 5001 Excelsior Blvd. closed abruptly in 2017.

 CARLSON’S DRIVE IN